idleberg/atom-wordpress-salts/README.md

 # Description

-Context-aware WordPress salt key insertion for PHP, YAML and DotEnv files without the need of an internet-connection
+Context-aware WordPress salt key generation for PHP, YAML and DotEnv files without the need of an internet-connection

 ## Installation